Our buses and trains give you a fast and reliable way to travel

 Pay your fare

-Or, you can download the Transit GO Ticket app to your phone and buy a ticket for Sounder or Link.
-Sound Transit Express bus tickets are not available through the app.
-Mobile Link and Sounder tickets cannot be used to transfer to other agencies such as King County Metro.
+Or, you can download the Transit GO Ticket app to your phone and buy a ticket for Sounder, Link, or ST Express bus.
+Don't forget to activate your ticket before boarding and show your screen to the fare enforcement officer if asked.
+Mobile Link and Sounder tickets cannot be used to transfer between services or to other agencies such as King County Metro.

-You can buy paper tickets at all Link light rail and Sounder train stations.
+You can buy paper one way or round trip (day pass) tickets at all Link light rail and Sounder train stations.
 Paper tickets can't be used as transfers.
-Sound Transit Express do not issue paper tickets, but accept only ORCA cards or cash.
+Sound Transit Express does not issue paper tickets, but accepts ORCA cards, cash, or Transit GO Ticket.

 Enjoy the ride